Bolognese sauce is a rich, meaty sauce that you can place over spaghetti for a hearty meal the whole family will enjoy.

 About 15 minutes before your bolognese sauce is done cooking, start a large pot of water for the spaghetti.
 Cook the spaghetti according to package directions.

-Top the spaghetti with bolognese sauce before serving.
+Top the spaghetti with bolognese sauce or stir the sauce and spaghetti together.
+Serve.